PREVIOUS: Responding to Cs #1

-With Cs (narcissists) always throw the ball back in their court.
+In dealing with Cs (narcissists) always throw the ball back in their court.
 Let them be responsible for their defense mechanisms – their unhealthy way of communicating.
-Do not take it on, & then feel bad about yourself.
+Do not take it on, & then feel bad about yourself !!

 He was stunned, & backed right up, barely knowing what to say – & then apologized!